zukunft/zukunft.com/docs/code_functions_all.md

 \-- ref_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /ref/ref_list.php
     \-- list - section for function list not yet defined that it should be display in /ref/ref_list.php
+    \-- add_link - section for function add_link not yet defined that it should be display in /ref/ref_list.php
     \-- sort_by_impact_and_type - section for function sort_by_impact_and_type not yet defined that it should be display in /ref/ref_list.php
 \-- source